esphome/esphome-docs/components/light/neopixelbus.rst

 Use the ``type`` configuration variable to select the method used.
 The additional configuration settings vary by method:

 - **bit_bang**: The simplest method and available on all platforms.
-However it can produce quite a bit of flickering, and so is not recommended for use.
+However, it can produce quite a bit of flickering, and so is not recommended for use.
 On ESP8266, supports pins GPIO0-GPIO15, on ESP32 pins GPIO0-GPIO31.

 - **esp8266_dma**: The recommended method for ESP8266s.
 Only available on pin GPIO3.